yoctoproject/poky/documentation/dev-manual/dev-manual-common-tasks.rst

       or to OpenEmbedded, you might consider requesting a contrib area and the necessary associated rights.

-2. *Import the Files Into Your Mail Client:* Import the files into your mail client by using the ``git send-email`` command.
+2. *Send the patches via email:* Send the patches to the recipients and relevant mailing lists by using the ``git send-email`` command.

    .. note::